exogen/turbo-colormap/README.md

 | Function | Type |
 | ---------- | ---------- |
 | `convertGrayscaleBufferToTurbo` | `(buffer: ArrayBufferLike, targetBuffer?: ArrayBufferLike) => ArrayBufferLike` |

+Parameters:

+* `buffer`: A buffer containing RGBA intensities, such as one backing an ImageData instance.
+* `targetBuffer`: A same-sized buffer to write converted RGBA intensities to.
+If not provided, one will automatically be created.
+You can pass the same buffer provided as input to convert in-place.

 ## :wrench: Constants